Jeffrey Daniel: Work with Michael Jackson

 By 1987, Daniel was working with Michael Jackson who had always been a fan of Daniel's dance style since watching him on Soul Train in the 1970s.
 Daniel was hired as co-choreographer on the "Bad" and "Smooth Criminal" videos with primary choreographer Vincent Paterson in which he also starred.
 Daniel was later employed as a creative and choreography consultant on his world tours and the video Ghosts.
 Daniel subsequently became a consultant at the MJJ Productions record label to whom Brownstone, 3T and Men of Vizion were signed.

 Recent years

 He continues to perform, choreograph, produce and compose with various artists.
-He has worked with Babyface, LL Cool J, Paul McCartney, Sheena Easton, The Go-Go's and Vanessa Williams.
+He has worked with Babyface, LL Cool J, Paul McCartney, Sheena Easton, the Go-Go's and Vanessa Williams.
 He joined Nigerian Idol as a judge in 2010 for three seasons and has been performing live shows with a reformed Shalamar since 2002.
-The Shalamar lineup is Daniel, Howard Hewett and Carolyn Griffey.
-They continue performing as a group and were touring in 2017 across the UK.
+The current Shalamar lineup is Daniel, Howard Hewett and Carolyn Griffey.
+They continue performing as a group and toured in 2017 across the UK.

 Personal life

-Former Shalamar band-mate and dance partner Jody Watley stated in 2010 that she and Daniel had a tumultuous relationship that included emotional and physical abuse.
+Former Shalamar bandmate and dance partner Jody Watley stated in 2010 that she and Daniel had a tumultuous relationship that included emotional and physical abuse.

 On June 13, 1980, Daniel married American R&B singer Stephanie Mills, but they divorced later in 1983.